adamgligor/adamgligor.github.io/_posts/2019-11-15-sqlalchemy-subqueries.md

 ## Approach

-My brain already understands sql syntax so I choose something that reads like sql, however it's not the only syntax.
+My brain already understands sql syntax so I choose something that reads like sql, it's just my personal preference not the only syntax.

 ```
 query or subquery = session.query(